agmath/agmath.github.io/OpenIntroCompanionSite.md

 in applied statistics.
 Versions of all notebooks utilizing the R computing language are available, with corresponding versions in Excel/Sheets and Python forthcoming.

+If you're looking for the older versions of the companion notebooks, [click here](#old-versions)

 These resources are open-sourced and will always remain freely available.
 If you are benefiting from using these activities and would like to support the their maintenance as well as the development of similar resources across mathematics and statistics in the future, you may donate via the link below.